Croatia

 Home » Travel Blog » Country » Croatia, Europe

 Croatia is today, one of the most popular countries to visit in Europe.
-Its no wonder why when you consider its stunning Adriatic coastline, the national parks and forests, the history, the food and wine and that magical Mediterranean climate.
-I have visited most of Croatia including its capital Zagreb and Central Croatia and Slavonia in the East.
+It’s no wonder why when you consider its stunning Adriatic coastline, the national parks and forests, the history, the food and wine and that magical Mediterranean climate.
+I have visited most of Croatia including its capital Zagreb, Central Croatia and Slavonia in the East.
 Then there are the Istria and Kvarner Rivieras and further south the ever-popular Dalmatian region including the signature cities of Split and Dubrovnik.
 Then there are over 1,000 islands dotted along the coastline.
 Croatia has it all!

-My earliest recollections actually started long before the word Croatia came onto our radar as it was during 1970s Summer Holidays that my Mum, Dad and brother, like hundreds of thousands of other Brits, with a caravan in tow, drove from the UK down into Istria and Kvarner Bay in the north of the former Yugoslavia for our annual two week summer holiday.
+My earliest recollections started long before the word Croatia came onto our radar as it was during the 1970s Summer Holidays that my Mum, Dad and brother, like hundreds of thousands of other Brits, with a caravan in tow, drove from the UK down into Istria and Kvarner Bay in the north of the former Yugoslavia for our annual two week summer holiday.

 From those days this region and this country will always hold a special place in my heart.
 Strange then, in the late 90s, I worked for a tour operator who was among the first, after the dreadful Balkan war, to provide holidays back to this re-emerging country of Croatia.

 Back then I formed a great friendship with a true gentleman called Josep Lozic, who was then the head of the UK Croatia Tourist Board.
-I can hear him now at travel industry events proclaiming in his fantastic Croatian/English accent that Croatia is “the Mediterranean as it once was” or when he was feeling mischievous “the only non-hamburgerised nation in Europe” referring during the late 90’s to the lack of well known American food chains!
+I can hear him now at travel industry events proclaiming in his fantastic Croatian/English accent that Croatia is “the Mediterranean as it once was” or when he was feeling mischievous “the only non-hamburgerised nation in Europe” referring during the late 90s to the lack of well known American food chains!

 Key Information